PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 architecture validation passes 90 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Fallback package preference now lives in the Torch-free `pytorch_package_selection.py`.
+Recurrent/control and length-input guards, transpose-convolution and channel-first Softmax signals, rank-three detection counts, and all large NHWC thresholds have one owner shared by TFLite and SavedModel fallback.
+Both function ASTs match the prior exporter checkpoint.
+Fourteen direct cases characterize every guard and threshold family.
+Selection and architecture validation passes 89 tests; Ruff, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted